Saint George and the Dragon: Christianised iconography

 Theodore is reported as having destroyed a dragon near Euchaita in a legend not younger than the late 9th century.

-Early depictions of a horseman killing a dragon are unlikely to represent St. George, who in the 10th century was depicted as killing a human figure, not a dragon.
+Early depictions of a horseman killing a dragon are unlikely to represent Saint George, who in the 10th century was depicted as killing a human figure, not a dragon.

-The earliest image of St Theodore as a horseman (named in Latin) is from Vinica, North Macedonia and, if genuine, dates to the 6th or 7th century.
+The earliest image of St Theodore as a horseman (named in Latin) is from Vinica, North Macedonia, and, if genuine, dates to the 6th or 7th century.
 Here, Theodore is not slaying a dragon, but holding a draco standard.

 One of the Vinica icons also has the oldest representation of Saint George with a dragon:

-George stands besides a cynocephalous St. Christopher, both saints treading on snakes with human heads, and aiming at their heads with spears.
+George stands besides a cynocephalous Saint Christopher, both saints treading on snakes with human heads, and aiming at their heads with spears.

 Maguire (1996) has connected the shift from unnamed equestrian heroes used in household magic to the more regulated iconography of named saints to the closer regulation of sacred imagery following the iconoclasm of the 730s.